‘[Heyer is] a superlatively good writer of honourable escape.’ A S Byatt

 ‘If I only knew – had some idea – I don’t know what to do.
 Why should I trust you?’

 ‘Feminine instinct,’ said Mr Amberley.

 ‘If you’d only tell me –’

-‘I shan’t tell you anythiing.
+‘I shan’t tell you anything.
 You shall come all the way.
 Didn’t I say so?’

 ‘You’re quite unreasonable,’ she said crossly, and got into the car.
 (Why Shoot a Butler?)

 Like her idol, Jane Austen, and like the other Golden Age mystery writers, Heyer succeeded in creating for present-day readers a believable, if fictional, ‘historical’ period out of her own time and in writing engaging, witty and entertaining clue-puzzles.
 If her limited output doesn’t entitle her to be one of the queens of the Golden Age, she must be at least considered its crown princess.

 *All 12 titles were republished in a new format by Arrow Books in 2006 and 2007, and have continued to be published in America by Source Books since then (Footsteps in the Dark, 1932, Why Shoot a Butler?
 1933, The Unfinished Clue, 1934, Death in the Stocks, 1935, Behold, Here’s Poison, 1936, They Found Him Dead, 1937, A Blunt Instrument, 1938, No Wind of Blame, 1939, Envious Casca, 1941, Penhallow, 1942, Duplicate Death 1951, Detection Unlimited, 1953).